splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-ms.rst

 When you activate Metric Streams:

 * Make sure you :ref:`add these additional permissions <metricstreams_iampolicy>` to your IAM policy.
-* Update your settings and deploy a CloudFormation template.
+* Update your settings and deploy a CloudFormation template in order to create Kinesis Firehose.
 See :ref:`aws-cloudformation`.
 * You can also deploy CloudFormation with Terraform.
 See :new-page:`Terraform Setup for Creating Kinesis Firehose to Send CloudWatch Metric Stream <https://github.com/signalfx/aws-terraform-templates/tree/main>`.

 .. _aws-wizard-prepare-ms: